Maine Garden Ideas

 Do you need to use seed starter?

-Seed starter in plating tray
+Seed starter in planting tray

 Seed starter provides everything seeds need to germinate.

 If you have potting soil sitting around it may be tempting to use it for starting your seeds, but it really isn't a good idea.
 Seeds do not need soil to germinate and will germinate better (and faster) in seed starting mix as it provides everything the seeds need to germinate.
+Soilless mix holds moisture well without becoming soggy, making caring for your new seedlings easier.

 Planting Seeds in Seed Starter